juliotrigo/sqlalchemy-filters/README.rst

 The automatic join is only possible if sqlalchemy can implictly determine the condition for the join, for example because of a foreign key relationship.

-Automatic joins allow flexibility for clients to filter by related objects without specifying all possible joins on the server beforehand.
+Automatic joins allow flexibility for clients to filter and sort by related objects without specifying all possible joins on the server beforehand.

-Note in the second block, the first filter does not specify a model.
+Note that first filter of the second block does not specify a model.
 It is implictly applied to the `Foo` model because that is the only model in the original query passed to `apply_filters`.

 It is also possible to apply filters to queries defined by fields or functions: